-An interactiv online here: An interactive H5P element has been excluded from this version of the text.
-You can view it
+An interactive H5P element has been excluded from this version of the text.
+You can view it online here:

 Order of the Components

 The order in which the components should appear in your argument essays, papers, and posters may depend on which discipline your course is in.
 So always adhere to the advice provided by your professor and what you learn in class.